datapane/datapane/README.md

 ## Private sharing

-If you need private report sharing, [Datapane Cloud](https://docs.datapane.com/datapane-enterprise/) allows secure sharing of reports and the ability to deploy your Jupyter Notebooks or Python scripts as interactive apps.
+If you need private report sharing, [Datapane Teams](https://docs.datapane.com/datapane-enterprise/) allows secure sharing of reports and the ability to deploy your Jupyter Notebooks or Python scripts as interactive apps.

 - Share reports privately with your company or external clients
 - Deploy Jupyter Notebooks and scripts as apps, with inputs that can be run by your team interactively to dynamically create results
 - Schedule reports to automatically update

-Datapane Cloud is offered as both a managed SaaS service and an on-prem install.
+Datapane Teams is offered as both a managed SaaS service and an on-prem install.
 For more information, see [the documentation](https://docs.datapane.com/datapane-enterprise/tut-deploying-a-script).
 You can find pricing [here](https://datapane.com/pricing).

 # Analytics